bhushan-mdn/terminal-hints/README.md

 ---

+## ⚙️Development
+Tools that help with development

+* `git-delta`: A viewer for Git diffs that enhances readability by providing syntax highlighting, side-by-side view, and robust paging.
+It makes reviewing code changes much easier directly in the terminal.

+---

 ## 🔗 Inspiration & Dotfiles
 Check out how experienced power-users configure their terminals and link them here to encourage exploration: